Information from the Calcasieu Parish Police Jury

 - The parish evacuation plan for residents who need transportation to shelters has been reinstated.
 Residents may call 211 for shelter information or 911 if they cannot self-evacuate to the Burton Complex.
 Residents who can self-evacuate may drive to the Megashelter in Alexandria at 8125 Highway 71 South.

-- FEMA has resumed its drive-thru services and walk-up operations.
+- FEMA has both drive-thru services and walk-up operations.

 Drive through facilities: